100 Views of a Town in Japan: Wasabi

 So what do you think: Is this a wasabi field or a wasabi forest?

-Kate Linsley
+Kate Peters

-I am a language learner, translator, and writer who grew up in Utah in the USA and taught English for four years in Japan.
-I enjoy spending time outdoors, dancing, reading, and listening to music.
+I am a language learner, teacher, translator, and editor who grew up in the US, taught English for four years in Aomori, Japan, and now lives in a small town in Canada.
+I help people improve their language skills and confidence in different languages.

 https://communicatejapan.com